 This inspired a couple of live shows, which got X thinking about a permanent base for this homegrown artistry.
 He lucked out, with a giant former cooking-oil factory in Havana’s El Vedado neighbourhood, close to the Almendares River.

 The Fábrica de Arte Cubano (FAC) – which translates to Cuban Art Factory – is owned by the Ministry of Culture, but is run on profits drawn from the private bars and restaurants that trade within its walls.
 X is the cultural director.

 La Fábrica opened to the public in 2014.
 It’s still one of the most extraordinary projects in Havana since the Revolution of 1959.
-It’s a cavernous space, accented with street art, design and photography, is loved by Cubans of all stripes, and curious visitors.
+It’s a cavernous space, accented with street art, design and photography, and is loved by Cubans of all stripes, as well as curious visitors.

 Time magazine named it one of the 100 best places to go

 They come for the live music, avant-garde dance, fashion shows, theatre, photography, indie stores, bars and restaurants – and, of course, the great vibe.
 During the summer, some 1,500 children attend free workshops, covering fashion, dance, DJing and storytelling.